10 Health Benefits of Oatmeal and a Breakfast Recipe

 It protects your heart

-The lignans found in oatmeal and other cereals are phytochemicals that are taken into the body through digestion and can help protect the heart from various diseases.
+The lignans in oatmeal and other grains are phytochemicals that your body gets through digestion.
+These nutrients can help protect the heart from various diseases.

 It’s a diuretic

-Eating oatmeal helps eliminate uric acid and increases the amount of urine from its silicone content.
-This property also helps fight gout and other diseases related to fluid retention.
+Eating oatmeal helps eliminate uric acid and increases the amount of urine in your body because of its silicone content.
+This means that it can help fight gout and other diseases related to fluid retention.

 How can you eat oatmeal for breakfast?

-While there are many ways you can eat oatmeal for breakfast, we will share a simple recipe that will let you take advantage of all of its properties that will let you start the day off right.
+Now that you’ve learned about some of the health benefits of oatmeal, you’re probably wondering how you can make it a bigger part of your diet.
+There are many ways you can eat oatmeal for breakfast.
+Today, we’re going to share a simple recipe that will enable you to take advantage of all its properties and start your day off right.

 - 1/2 cup of whole-grain ground oatmeal